sudislife/sudislife/README.md

 # Hi, I'm Sud
+I like coding, playing chess, and long walks on the beach.
 Don't worry, I'm definitely not making AI to take over humanity. 🤖
 <br>

 ## Quick Profile Overview